DopplerHQ/awesome-bots/readme.md

 * [The Chatbot Factory](http://www.thechatbotfactory.com) - We build smart and flexible chatbots
 * [Turbo.ai](http://turbo.ai) - A bot for your business in minutes.
 * [Voxable](http://www.voxable.io) - Voxable builds conversational and voice interfaces for products
-* [BotCube](https://botcube.co/) - We help companies create great chatbots.
-We believe that in 3-5 years messaging apps will be the main distribution channels for businesses, and every company should have a bot to stay connected with their customers
 * [Boter.chat](http://boter.chat)
 * [BotSupply](http://botsupply.co/) - We Create Bots for Brands and Agencies